OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### match(s, p)

-Attempts to match the string s in its entirety against the [regex](#grel-supported-regex) pattern p and, if it matches, returns an array of the desired substrings (found in order).
+Attempts to match the string s in its entirety against the [regex](#grel-supported-regex) pattern p and, if the pattern is found, returns an array of the desired substrings (found in order).
 For example, `"230.22398, 12.3480".match(/.*(\d\d\d\d)/)` returns an array of 1 substring: [3480].
 It does not find 2239 as the first sequence with four digits, because the regex indicates the four digits must come at the end of the string.

 You will need to convert the array to a string to capture it in a cell, with a function such as toString().
-An empty array [] is output when there is no match to the desired substrings.
+An empty array [] is returned when there is no match to the desired substrings.
 A null is output when the entire regex does not match.

 Remember to enclose your regex in forward slashes, and to cancel out characters and use parentheses as needed.
 Parentheses are required to denote a desired substring; for example, “.*(\d\d\d\d)” would return one array value, while “(.*)(\d\d\d\d)” would return two.
 So, if you are looking for a desired substring anywhere within a string, use the syntax `value.match(/.*(desired-substring-regex).*/)`.

-For another example, if the cell contains value “hello 123456 goodbye”:
+For example, if the cell contains value “hello 123456 goodbye”:

 |Expression|Result|
 |-|-|